supabase/realtime/forum/TLA_FINDINGS.md

 12 — past the depth where the base model violated).
 So the peer-pid `:DOWN` is the mechanism that keeps the restart path safe, and the code has it.

-**Residual (bounded, not separately modeled).** The corrected model fires the `:DOWN` **synchronously** with the restart, collapsing its delivery latency to zero.
+**Residual (NOW BUILT AND CHARACTERIZED — see `tla/Muster2RestartDownAsync.tla` under "Follow-up models").** The corrected model fires the `:DOWN` **synchronously** with the restart, collapsing its delivery latency to zero.
 A peer that was legitimately `:ready` on the old view before the restart stays `:ready` until it actually **processes** the (async) coordinator-pid `:DOWN`; a `persistent_term`-based broadcast in that gap (`Muster.targets` reads status/occupancy directly, not via the coordinator mailbox) could still miss a group the restarted node re-homed under its reset view.
-That is a Finding-A-class **transient, self-healing** window bounded by `:DOWN` delivery+processing latency, closed by the `:DOWN` just as Finding A's window is closed by the superseding marker.
-Whether it warrants action is the same *zero-miss vs eventual-convergence* decision as Finding A. Precisely characterizing it would need an **async** peer-`:DOWN` action (a delayed `PeerCoordDown(p, n)` ordered after the old incarnation's messages) rather than the synchronous wipe used here — a documented next step, not yet built.
+The async model **confirms this window is real** (`NoMissedDelivery` violated, 9-step trace) and shows it is **broader than `:DOWN` latency alone** — but every reachable miss is **Finding-A-class**: the missed holder is on a different committed view than the router (asymmetric convergence; transient and self-healing).
+Whether it warrants action is the same *zero-miss vs eventual-convergence* decision as Finding A.

 **Takeaway.** The follow-up did its job: it found that `Muster2Restart` (and hence the restart half of caveat 3) was **not faithful** — it omitted the load-bearing peer-pid